 Small Desk Calendar

 I was one of those children who drew on walls.
 My art section is not nearly large enough and I really want to work on it, but there are so many parts to this website to work on.
+The main parts:

-The English section is challenging to work on because it is the last place that I want to causally type up articles full of poor grammar, iffy usage, and typing errors.
+The English section is challenging to work on because it is the last place that I want to causally type up articles with poor grammar, iffy usage, and typing errors.
 I like the subject and when I get over my fear of making mistakes in this section, it ought to grow like crazy.

 Some links in the history section: